dxogrp/blvpy/docs/supported-atoms.md

 remain unsupported.
 Convenience wrappers that do not expose an `approx` argument keep their normal CVXPY representation.

-Here, exactness describes the canonical graph representation.
-Numerical exponential- and power-cone residual distances are evaluated to internal projection-solver tolerance; see {ref}`nonlinear-cone-distance-estimates`.
+Note that here the exactness describes the canonical graph representation, not the numerical cone-distance estimates; see {ref}`nonlinear-cone-distance-estimates`.

 ## Exponential representations